Land Tax in Australia: What Every Property Investor Needs to Know in 2026

 Is land tax calculated on property value or land value?

-Land tax is always calculated on the unimproved land (site) value — the value of the land alone, without buildings.
+Land tax is always calculated on the unimproved land (site) value, the value of the land alone, without buildings.
 This is typically 30-60% of the property's total market value.
-You can find it on your council rates notice or the Valuer-General's valuation.
+You will find it on your council rates notice or the Valuer-General's valuation.

 Do I pay land tax on my home?